rgwood/van-assessment-map-docs/README.md

 <sub>*I'm very aware that most RS lots can now have up to 3 suites (1 main, secondary, 1 laneway house).
-But its' hard to describe that succinctly, and even the City of Vancouver still calls RS "One-Family Districts" and state that a major goal is to retain their "single-family residential character".</sub>
+But it's hard to describe that succinctly, and even the City of Vancouver still calls RS "One-Family Districts" and state that a major goal is to retain their "single-family residential character".</sub>